4/14 UPDATE: Congrats to William Chan! We’ll get your poster in the mail ASAP.

-Carrie Rodriguez is one of those people.
-Meet Carrie!
+Gavin Aung Than is one of those people.
+Meet Gavin!

 5. It’s often difficult to share ourselves and our work with the world given the reflexive criticism and mean-spiritedness that we see in our culture – especially online.
 What strategies to you use to dare greatly – to show up, let yourself be seen, share your work with the world, and deal with criticism?

 Funny you should ask this because I’m in the middle of a multi-part comic story that deals with precisely this issue of online hatred and ‘troll culture’.
 The more popular my site has become has meant that it’s a lot more open to criticism, which is fine with me – but some of the comments I get baffle me – just pure, hateful stuff.
 I deal with it by accepting that it comes with the territory, and that I’d much rather be ”in the arena” contributing and creating new work, than be one of those in the crowd.

 7. Describe a snapshot of a joyful moment in your life.

 It’s a sunny weekday (meaning there’s not too many people around) and I’m out having brunch with my wife and our two dogs.
 Or I’m in the shower and an idea hits me out of nowhere for a new story that I’ve been struggling with (for some reason it mostly happens in the shower).

 8. Do you have a mantra, manifesto, or favorite quote for living and loving with your whole heart?

 Well, we both share a love for Teddy Roosevelt’s “Daring Greatly” speech (it was one of the first quotes I adapted into a comic and I always recall it when I’m doubting myself, dealing with negative people online or just need to kick myself in the butt when I’m slacking off.